fakeshadow/pxs-psn-api/README.md

 # Example:

 - You need access token to interact with PSN APIs.
-They can be obtained with a uuid and twoFA code.
+They can be obtained with a npsso code.
 See [**HERE**](https://tusticles.com/psn-php/first_login.html) for detail how to get them

 - chage your npsso in example.js and run
 `node example.js`